jod35/fastapi-beyond-crud-docs/docs/index.md

 # FastAPI Beyond CRUD

-This is course material for my course on the [FastAPI](https://fastapi.tiangolo.com) Framework.
-FastAPI has risen to become one of the most popular frameworks for building server-side web applications using the Python language.
+This course material is tailored for my [FastAPI](http://fastapi.tiangolo.com) Framework course.
+FastAPI has quickly emerged as one of Python's leading frameworks for crafting server-side web applications.
+I'm excited to present this comprehensive course, dedicated to mastering API development with FastAPI.
+I trust you'll find immense value in it as we delve into the complexities of building robust APIs.

 ## About Me:
 <img src="./imgs/me.png" alt="my photo" width="150">

 My name is Ssali Jonathan.
 I am a software engineer based in Uganda.
-For about 3 years, I have been building a Youtube channel where I educate people about programming mainly using the Python language.
+For about 3 years, I have been building a [Youtube channel](https://youtube.com/@SsaliJonathan) where I educate people about programming mainly using the Python language.
 I have worked on freelance, and fulltime roles.
 I have a passion for educating others and sharing knowledge.

 ## Please donate to the project
-I have made this course available for free on my Youtube channel and on this website.
+I have made this course available for free on my [Youtube channel](https://youtube.com/@SsaliJonathan) and on this website.
 If you can support me to create more projects like this, please consider donating to my work using the following channels.

 [Buy me a coffee](https://buymeacoffee.com/jod35)